RyaraSUKI/sugarcube-2-modloader-origin/docs/core/events.md

 Navigation events allow the execution of JavaScript code at specific points during passage navigation.

-In order of processing: *(for reference, this also shows tasks and various special passages)*
+In order of processing: *(for reference, this also shows the `:uiupdate` event and various special passages)*

 1. Passage init.
 Happens before the modification of the state history.
 	1. `:passageinit` event.